pgxn/rfcs/text/0000-release-meta-spec-v2.md

 2. A release key pair is generated and signed by the private root key, with the private key kept in an online vault accessible only to PGXN Manager.
 3. The public keys for both keys are published by PGXN.
-Clients should embed the root public key in their sources.
+Clients should embed the root public key in their sources but regularly fetch and validate signing keys against it.
 4. PGXN Manager uses the private release key to sign releases as described above.
 The most important property in the signed payload is the list of digests.